Ipstenu/varnish-http-purge/readme.txt

 = Why doesn't every page cache get deleted when I make a new post? =

 Philosophy.
 There are many other plugins out there which will allow you to granularly select what pages should and should not be deleted on updates.
 With that in mind, the choice was made for decisions instead of options, and simplicity was the driving principle.
 The plugin decides what's best to delete on updates, and provides hooks for developers to use as needed.

 = Why doesn't my cache get deleted when I edit my theme? =

-If you activate a new theme, or use the customizer to edit your theme, it will delete your cache.

-If you edit theme (or plugin) files directly, WordPress cannot easily detect those changes, therefor the plugin will not delete the cache.
-In that situation, you will need to empty the cache manually.
+WordPress can only flush the cache automatically when you use the internal file editors.
+If you edit files manually then you will need to empty the cache manually.

 = How do I manually delete the whole cache? =

 Click the 'Empty Varnish Cache' button on the "Right Now" Dashboard (see the screenshot if you can't find it).

-There's also an "Empty Cache" button on the admin toolbar.
+There's also an "Empty Cache" button on the admin toolbar, and you can use `wp varnish purge` from the command line.

 = I don't see a button! =